supakitboon/Multi-Agent/README.md

 ## 🧠 How It Works

-Students can switch between two agents via a dropdown in the UI:
+The system automatically routes messages to the right agent based on context:

-**📊 Tutor Agent** — Upload a CSV file and chat with an AI tutor that:
+**📊 Tutor Agent** (default) — Upload a CSV file and chat with an AI tutor that:
 - Analyzes their dataset automatically (deterministic or LLM-powered)
 - Asks Socratic questions to guide their thinking
 - Fact-checks claims students make about their data
 - Remembers previous sessions so learning can continue across logins
 - Persists chat history so students can revisit past conversations
+- Automatically routes to the Planner Agent when students ask about planning

+**📈 Data Analyst Agent** (called internally by the Tutor) — Analyzes the student's dataset:
+- **Deterministic path** (default): Runs all 6 Pandas analysis steps locally — no LLM needed (profile, remove duplicates, clean missing, detect outliers, compute correlations, suggest normalization)
+- **Smart path** (on-demand): An LLM examines the dataset and selectively runs only the relevant analysis steps
+- Results are saved to AgentCore Memory for private tutor use — never shared directly with students

+**🔍 Fact Checker Agent** (called internally by the Tutor) — Verifies student claims against actual data:
+- Retrieves stored analysis from AgentCore Memory + raw CSV from S3 (runs smart analysis on demand if none exists)
+- Uses Claude Sonnet 4.6 to evaluate the claim as `CORRECT` / `WRONG` / `AMBIGUOUS` with reasoning and pandas code
+- Single-shot LLM call with no tools — all context is pre-fetched into the prompt

-**📋 Planner Agent** — Get help planning a data analysis project:
+**📋 Planner Agent** (auto-activated when planning is requested) — Get help planning a data analysis project:
 - Interviews the student about their project, skills, timeline, and goals
 - Creates a week-by-week project plan with milestones
 - Generates a personalized learning path for missing skills
 - Saves and recalls plans across sessions via AgentCore Memory
+- Automatically routes back to the Tutor Agent for data analysis questions

 ---